1:20PM – 2:35PM

 Do you have questions about supportive housing projects being proposed in your neighborhood?
 Permanent supportive housing and other measures to curtail homeless populations can be divisive issues, and this workshop will provide a space for attendees to voice concerns or share positive experiences.

 An organized Secretary can take a Neighborhood Council from being in exhaustive efforts to being an administrative force of nature, and we want you to learn how!
-Come share tips & tricks to being organized, consistent and reliable in your operations.
-What time-saving measures do you use?
-How do y'all track (and enforce) attendance?
+Come share tips & tricks to being organized, consistent and reliable in your operations, while saving valuable time.
+Topics to include attendance, public requests for information, tracking votes, and employing temporary staff.
 Bring your questions and an open mind!

 OIL WELLS & GAS STORAGE OR FEWER GOOD JOBS IN OUR NEIGHBORHOODS: A REAL DILEMMA OR A FALSE DICHOTOMY?